55382/Finetuning-Llama3.1/README.md

-It looks like you've been working on a project that involves fine-tuning the Llama 3.2 model using Unsloth, a tool that accelerates fine-tuning.
-Your project focuses on conversational fine-tuning using the FineTome-100k dataset in ShareGPT format.
-Here's a breakdown of what you've done and the key features:
+This project  involves fine-tuning the Llama 3.2 model using Unsloth, a tool that accelerates fine-tuning. it focuses on conversational fine-tuning using the FineTome-100k dataset in ShareGPT format.
+Here's a breakdown of the work and the key features:

 ### Key Highlights:
 1. **Unsloth Setup**: